NickWebber21/CAPE/README.md

 # TODO:
-- Due date is required?
-This is good for unqiue presentation records but
 - Complete README
 - Students create/edit evaluations links are broken
-- When displaying the entire tables, it would be better to also display the primary key `id` to differentiate between records with same data.
+- When displaying the entire tables, it would be nice to also display the primary key `id` to differentiate between records with same data.
+This may be unnecessary though
 - Currently, new evaluations are filled out with the User filling out the evaluation but there is no way to associate presenters with the presentation
     - Authors table is going to fix this
     - MAKE `user_id` and `presentation_id` unique in both Authors and Evaluations tables and validate them.